The website has taken into account the legislation that comes into effect on October 1, 2023.

 The price of the loan is usually influenced by the length of the credit period and the method of repayment.
 Usually a longer credit period means a more expensive loan.

-The highest interest rate that may be charged for consumer credit is 20%.
+The highest interest rate that may be charged for consumer credit is 15% plus a reference rate in accordance with section 12 of the Interest Act.
+Even in this case, the interest rate may not exceed 20% according to the contract.
 For other credit costs, the law sets a cap that is calculated per day (0.01% of the credit amount or credit limit) and an annual maximum of EUR 150.
 These limits do not apply to mortgage loans secured by immovable property or payment in instalments for purchases of vehicles, unless the contract on payment by instalments also gives you the right to withdraw cash.

 If you have concluded a credit contract between 1 June 2013 and 31 August 2019, the annual percentage rate of the loan interest is limited by law.
 If the amount of your loan or the credit limit is less than EUR 2,000, the annual percentage rate may not be more than the reference rate plus 50 percentage points.
 This interest rate cap does not apply to loans of EUR 2,000 or more, or commodity-linked loans that can only be used to pay for goods or services.
 If the credit costs of your loan are unfair, you can demand that your costs are decreased or even removed.